How to Write an Awesome Career Change Cover Letter

 Don’t write a novel (or a Tweet)

 Strike a balance between writing too much and not enough.
-This may sound stressful as there’s no “magic” number of words or paragraphs for a cover letter (and expectations around length can vary widely among different fields, and certainly from academic to corporate), but be mindful of using the space on the page judiciously.
+This may sound stressful as there’s no “magic” number of words or paragraphs for a career change cover letter (and expectations around length can vary widely among different fields, and certainly from academic to corporate), but be mindful of using the space on the page judiciously.
 You want to write enough so that you provide a compelling, accurate, and persuasive “story” around your candidacy and why you’re the most qualified applicant, but just be sure to remove any “fluff” or unnecessary information that just clutters up the page and overwhelms your reader.
 Having someone proofread your cover letter before you submit it can help to catch this kind of superfluousness.

 Save any negativity for the interview